substantic/rain/docs/guide/user.rst

 This directory will be removed at the end of program execution.
 The current working directory of the program is set to this directory.

-The idea is that this directory is program's playground where input data objects are mapped and files created in this directory may be moved out at the end as new data objects.
-Unlike (as in many workflow systems), program should not work with absolute paths but to use relative path to its working directory.
-Input data objects (as files) are served by worker as needed.
-Worker tries to avoids unnecessary copying of data objects when computation of following tasks in the same worker.
+The idea is that this directory is program's sandbox where input data objects are mapped and files created in this directory may be moved out as new data objects when computation completes.
+Therefore, in contrast with many other workflow systems, Rain programs should not be used with absolute paths but use paths relative to its working directory.
+Workers try to avoid unnecessary data object replication in the cases when a data object is used by multiple tasks that run on the same worker.

-If the executed program terminates with a non-zero code, then tasks fails and standard error output is put into the error message.
+If the executed program terminates with a non-zero code, then tasks fails and standard error output is written into the error message.

 The simple example looks as follow::